Posts Tagged ‘relevant’

 • Ensure your contact details are easy to use.
 This woman gave me a phone number without any area (or country) code and no address so how can I ring her?
 I’d bet that if I dialed it exactly as is I wouldn’t get her!

-• build trust.
+• Build trust.
 This email came from an email address that doesn’t match the email given in her signature or the URL she includes which makes me wonder why she didn’t use the company email address and makes me very suspicious.

-Of course, even had she written a much better email, I still wouldn’t buy from her as I hate spammers and she didn’t met legal requirements of including her address.
-However, the above tips may help you write an appropriate sales letter.
+Of course, even had she written a much better email, I still wouldn’t buy from her as I hate spammers and she didn’t meet legal requirements of including her address.
+Would you have ordered any USB keys from such an email?
+Had she followed my tips do you think you’d have been more likely to buy from her?

 Making links useful…